It's hard to believe that I run a successful business.

 If I could design a house to use net zero energy and re-purpose it’s grey-water, how could I use those same principles in my life and business to make my income an efficient, sustainable little machine?
 One that required less input and had increased output?

-I knew how these things worked in the real world - I had a degree in Architecture* and I could design and build you an amazingly streamlined residential home with fierce focus.
+I knew how these things worked in the real world - I had a degree in Design/Build and I could design and build you an amazingly streamlined residential home with fierce focus.

 I just needed to translate that into a business and life that was more efficient, more leveraged, and honestly just simpler!